-Bangkok's Chinatown, known as Yaowarat, is one of the most thrilling places in town!
+Bangkok's Chinatown, known as Yaowarat, is one of the most exciting places in town!

 A Little History of Yaowarat

-Just like every other Chinatown in the world, you'll know exactly when you're in Yaowarat by the giant signs filled with huge Chinese characters, the flashy neon billboards, the scores of foot traffic, and the smells and sounds that can only come from a Chinatown.
+You'll know exactly when you're in Yaowarat by the giant signs filled with Chinese characters, the flashy neon billboards, the scores of pedestrians, and the smells and sounds.

-Though Yaowarat does have its share of extremely high end Chinese Thai restaurants, the area is also well known for its abundance and quality of Bangkok street food.
+Though Yaowarat does have its share of high-end Chinese Thai restaurants, the area is also known for its abundance and quality of Bangkok street food.

 From specialty Kuay Jab (rolled rice noodles) to the freshest seafood, Yaowarat is guaranteed to be stomach pleasing!

-Though it can be slightly pricey, Yaowarat is the place to go if you are looking to try things like bird's nest soup, shark fin soup, durian (available year round – not just during the season), or even devour an entire roasted suckling pig!
+Though it can be slightly pricey, Yaowarat is the place to go for bird's nest soup, durian (available year round), and roasted suckling pig!

 Though all of Bangkok is well known for its crazy amount of street shopping, the area around Yaowarat takes things to the next level.